appsinprogress/appsinprogress-oauth/README.md

-# utterances-oauth
+# appsinprogress-oauth

-This repo contains the source for the [Cloudflare Worker](https://developers.cloudflare.com/workers/) that powers the GitHub OAuth flow and issue creation for Utterances.
+This repo contains the source for the [Cloudflare Worker](https://developers.cloudflare.com/workers/) that powers the GitHub OAuth flow and issue creation for AppsInProgress' [Penmark CMS](https://github.com/appsinprogress/penmark).

+It's a fork of [utteranc.es](https://github.com/utterance/utterances-oauth).

 ## install

 ```
-yarn install
+npm install
 ```

 ## configuration